carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 semantics to fix this on x86_64 would incur an unacceptable performance overhead due to return branch prediction.

-The instrumentation makes use of the ``gs`` segment register to reference the shadow call stack meaning that references to the shadow call stack do not have to be stored in memory.
+The instrumentation makes use of the ``gs`` segment register on x86_64, or the ``x18`` register on aarch64, to reference the shadow call stack meaning that references to the shadow call stack do not have to be stored in memory.
 This makes it possible to implement a runtime that avoids exposing the address of the shadow call stack to attackers that can read arbitrary memory.
 However, attackers could still try to exploit side channels exposed by the operating system `[1]`_ `[2]`_ or processor `[3]`_ to discover the address of the shadow call stack.

 .. _`[1]`: https://eyalitkin.wordpress.com/2017/09/01/cartography-lighting-up-the-shadows/
 .. _`[2]`: https://www.blackhat.com/docs/eu-16/materials/eu-16-Goktas-Bypassing-Clangs-SafeStack.pdf
 .. _`[3]`: https://www.vusec.net/projects/anc/

-Leaf functions are optimized to store the return address in a free register and avoid writing to the shadow call stack if a register is available.
+On x86_64, leaf functions are optimized to store the return address in a free register and avoid writing to the shadow call stack if a register is available.
 Very short leaf functions are uninstrumented if their execution is judged to be shorter than the race condition window intrinsic to the instrumentation.

+On aarch64, the architecture's call and return instructions (``bl`` and ``ret``) operate on a register rather than the stack, which means that leaf functions are generally protected from return address overwrites even without ShadowCallStack.
+It also means that ShadowCallStack on aarch64 is not vulnerable to the same types of time-of-check-to-time-of-use races as x86_64.

 Usage
 =====

 To enable ShadowCallStack, just pass the ``-fsanitize=shadow-call-stack`` flag to both compile and link command lines.
+On aarch64, you also need to pass ``-ffixed-x18`` unless your target already reserves ``x18``.

 Low-level API
 -------------